-Consequently, the Institute for Scientific Information formulated its own variant of CNCI - Collaboration, or 'Collab' CNCI (Potter, Szomszor and Adams 2020, 2022) - with the reasoning that if collaboration is now integral to research, then it should be incorporated directly into analyses when normalising citation counts.
-Here, Collab CNCI is showcased to demonstrate how it can be used independently, as well as in concert with other CNCI variants, to derive important and otherwise hidden insights into countries' research output and therefore drive better informed policy and funding decisions.
+Consequently, the Institute for Scientific Information formulated its own variant of CNCI - Collaboration, or 'Collab' CNCI (Potter, Szomszor and Adams 2020, 2022) - with the reasoning that if collaboration is now integral to research, then it should be incorporated directly into analyses when normalising citation counts; no other variants have yet to do this.
+Here,

+Collab CNCI is showcased to demonstrate how it can be used independently, as well as in concert with other CNCI variants, to derive important and otherwise hidden insights into countries' research output and therefore drive better informed policy and funding decisions.